WWII Navy veteran gets a hero's sendoff

-A World War II Navy combat veteran who spent his twilight years in public housing on Baker Street received a hero’s farewell Tuesday night.
+FOXBORO -- A World War II Navy combat veteran who spent his twilight years in public housing on Baker Street has been given a hero’s farewell.

 Born Dec.
 17, 1923, Hollenback had enlisted in the Navy on Dec.
 22, 1942, five days after his 19th birthday.
 Ultimately, he was assigned to the Naval Armed Guard — a little-known Navy branch serving in combat roles aboard U.S. and Allied merchant ships.